 Tigre Pickett, Permaculture Designer & Artist

-Rick’s diverse background mirrors his interests and abilities.
+Tigre’s diverse background mirrors his interests and abilities.
 He studied architecture and design at Princeton University followed by eight-years as a professional graphic designer and artist.
-In 2009, Rick discovered The Barefoot Architect and began studying and self-teaching sustainable design and agriculture.
-Rick left for South America in 2011 and has worked on a variety of organic farms and communities practicing permaculture and green design.
-He received his Permaculture Designer’s Certificate from San Diego Sustainable Living Institute and is a partner in Ecology Artisans, a permaculture landscape design + install firm in San Diego, California.
-He looks forward to continuing to apply his tropical and holistic permaculture knowledge in helping develop successful models of sustainable farming with the Matsés.
+In 2009, Tigre discovered The Barefoot Architect and began studying and self-teaching sustainable design and agriculture.
+Tigre left for South America in 2011 and has worked on a variety of organic farms and communities practicing permaculture and green design.
+He received his Permaculture Designer’s Certificate from San Diego Sustainable Living Institute and co-founded Ecology Artisans, a permaculture landscape design + install firm in San Diego, California.

 Matsés Team Members